Thermal Ionization for Short-Range Potentials: Estimates on the Scattering Functions

 \subsection{Born Series Expansion and Technical Preparations}

 First we show that that the scattering functions as well as their derivatives with respect to the wave vector $k$ are bounded.
-For that we use the method of modified square integrable scattering functions, which can be found in \cite{ikebe,rs3}, originally developed by \textsc{Rollnik}.
+For that we use the method of modified square integrable scattering functions as described in \Autoref{sec:scattering}.
 Remember that $\phi(k,\cdot)$, $k \in \IR^3$, denote the continuous scattering functions on $\IR^3$ and $V$ a potential satisfying the assumptions \ref{ass:h1}, \ref{ass:h2}.
 As $V$ is compactly supported we may assume that $\supp V$ is contained in a ball around the origin of radius $R$.
-We now set $\phit(k,x) := \abs{V(x)}^{1/2} \phi(k,x)$.
-Then $\phit(k,\cdot) \in L^2(\IR^3)$ for all $k$, and we can write down the Lippmann-Schwinger equation in the modified form